DEFRA/ffc-helm-repository/README.md

   * Add library chart under `dependencies`.
 Choose the version you want.
 Version number can include `~` or `^` to pick up latest PATCH and MINOR versions respectively
   * Need to do `helm dependency update` (check if need to do add helm repo -- see Helm chart documentation)

+For information on how to use each template please check the [ffc-helm-library repo README](https://github.com/DEFRA/ffc-helm-library/blob/master/README.md)